A field of wildflowers in various colors, including red, yellow, purple, and pink, with a blurry background and a greenish top area.

 However you arrived, I’m grateful you found your way here.

-People often arrive here when something has shifted and the old way of living no longer holds.
+People often arrive when something has shifted and the old way of living no longer holds.

-It may be grief, death, or a season of change that has brought you to the edge.
-It may be a longing for meaning, a sense that you have lost touch with yourself, or a call toward ancestral repair.
-It may be spiritual emergence, sensitivity to the unseen, or spirit activity in your home or field that you do not yet know how to meet.
-Whatever brings you here, there is usually an inner knowing that something deeper is asking for your attention.
+It may be grief, death, or a life transition that has brought you to the edge, or a quiet opening that is asking you to know yourself more deeply.
+It may be a longing for meaning, a sense that you have lost touch with yourself, or a call toward ancestral healing and repair.
+It may be spiritual emergence, a budding sensitivity to the unseen, or spirit activity in your home or field that you do not yet know how to meet.
+Whatever brings you here, there is often a quiet part of you that knows something deeper is asking for your attention.

-This work is rooted in lived experience and years of practice, including sitting at bedsides, supporting spiritual emergence, and tending the kinds of experiences that do not fit neatly into language.
+This work is shaped by lived experience and years of practice, including sitting at bedsides, supporting spiritual emergence, and tending the kinds of experiences that do not fit neatly into language.

-Together, we create a grounded, intuitive space that can hold both tenderness and truth.
+Together, we create a grounded space where tenderness and truth can both be here.
 We work gently and with precision.
-This is a space for honesty and becoming more whole, for tending what is raw, unspoken, or exiled, and for meeting shadow and inherited pain with care, curiosity, and compassion.
+This is a place for honesty and becoming more whole, for tending what is raw, unspoken, or exiled, and for meeting shadow and inherited pain with care, curiosity, and compassion.

-Creative expression is one of the most direct ways I know to listen beneath the thinking mind.
-My years as a public artist, and my work offering creative practices to clients, have shown me how creativity can soften what has hardened and give form to what has been unspoken.
-Through collage, painting, movement, and symbolic imagery, new layers of clarity and relationship become possible.
+Creative expression is one of the most direct ways I know to listen beneath the thinking mind, especially when words do not reach far enough.
+Between my earlier years as a public artist and the creative practices I now offer with clients, I have come to trust how creativity can soften what has hardened and give form to what has been unspoken.
+Through collage, painting, movement, and symbolic imagery, we listen with the hands and the body.
+Color, shape, and form carry meaning, and the practice is less about what you make than what emerges as you make it.

 I come to this work shaped by devotion and the sacred ordinary.
-I am a mother walking alongside a teen who continues to teach me how to soften and listen, a lifelong gardener, an artist, and a steward of the land I call home.
+I live as an animist and a ritualist, taught again and again by land, by seasons, and by the quiet ways the unseen speaks.
+I am also a mother walking alongside a teen who keeps teaching me how to soften, reflect, and listen.
+Much of my life is simple and tangible.
+I tend a garden, make art, and care for the place I call home.
 My queerness emerged later in life as I learned to inhabit myself more fully, deepening my commitment to authenticity, cultural healing, and inner freedom.
+I have an insatiable curiosity, and I remain a student of this precious life, continually learning with the people I serve.

 Animal skull with small blue and yellow flowers placed in its eye socket, resting on moss-covered ground.